In this guide, we’ll outline eight simple strategies that can potentially help you legally save thousands of dollars on your tax bill!

 What tax loopholes can I use for NFTs?

-Many of the strategies listed in this article can be used ro reduce NFT taxes.
+Many of the strategies listed in this article can also be applied to reduce NFT taxes.
 For more NFT-specific strategies, check out our guide to NFT tax loopholes.

 Frequently asked questions